SLG member profiles

 TAFE Queensland is a TDA Member.

-Her career experience includes teaching in the school sector in New Zealand and Australia; at TAFE Queensland as TESOL Trainer and Assessor, Adult Migrant English program (AMEP) Case Manager, and ELICOS and AMEP Teacher; and Compliance and Curriculum Development Manager at Shafston International College.
+Her career experience includes teaching in the school sector in New Zealand and Australia; at TAFE Queensland as TESOL Trainer and Assessor, Adult Migrant English program (AMEP) Case Manager, and ELICOS and AMEP Teacher; Compliance and Curriculum Development Manager at Shafston International College.

 Jo is on the English Australia (QLD Branch) Professional Development Committee.